sciZer0/7/v/README.md

 <b>About Blockchain Technology</b>

-The main point of blockchain technology is to allow people to build permissionless ownership systems that are extremely-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning, whose pre-programmed works are highly hard, at best impossible, to stop.

 Specifically, permissionless ownership systems about storing and transferring value.

-The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled decentralized system – without being under control of any single entity.
+The only way for a blockchain to be highly-sustainable (really-unstoppable) is to be a people-ruled decentralized system – without being under control of any single entity.

 On the other hand, the main task of developers is to build/make such systems as highly scalable, reliable, fast, secure, decentralized, sustainable  and, of course, efficient as possible.